CorporateRewards/docs-myrewards/source/includes/api/core/_permissions.md

   {
     "id" : 11,
     "name" : "Order Rewards",
-    "hint" : "User can order rewards if tehy have sufficient points available", "permission_group_name" : "Rewards module"
+    "hint" : "User can order rewards if they have sufficient points available", "permission_group_name" : "Rewards module"
   }
 ]